-Transport

-Scale/design and impact on neighbours
+Transport Scale/design and impact on neighbours

-Impact on landscape character and landscaping
+Impact on landscape character and landscaping Biodiversity/ecology Heritage/archaeology Noise Odour/pollution Flood Risk/Drainage

-Biodiversity/ecology

-Heritage/archaeology

-Noise

-Odour/pollution

-Flood Risk/Drainage

 Of these issues, scale and design (impact on views) and noise have been noted as of particular importance to those residents who have made comments.
+The previous application was refused on a visual appearance ground only.
+The applicant has subsequently worked hard in consultation with Glinton Parish Council, residents and the Local Planning Authority, to overcome this reason for refusal.
+It is considered that the proposed enhancements to the scheme do overcome the reason for refusal.

-These issues have been considered against national policies contained in the NPPF and the relevant development plan policies, and whilst there will be some impact on visual amenity, it is not significant enough to result in the application being contrary to policy.
+The above detailed issues have been considered against national policies contained in the NPPF and the relevant development plan policies, and whilst there will still be some impact on visual amenity, it is not significant enough to result in the application being contrary to policy.
 In terms of noise, the proposal will be no worse than the existing plant and indeed the proposed noise condition is more stringent than that currently imposed.
 All other issues have been satisfactorily dealt with and/or can be covered by the imposition of conditions.
+The exception is construction hours where the applicant proposes to deal with construction noise through means outside the planning system which is acceptable.
 There have been no objections raised by statutory or other consultees.
 The National Planning Policy Framework sets out that proposed development which accords with an up to date local plan should be approved.
 In this instance, the local plan (the development plan) is up to date because the relevant policies accord with the NPPF.
 There are no other material considerations which indicate that the development should not be approved in line with the development plan.